International Phonetic Alphabet: History

 Since its creation, the IPA has undergone a number of revisions.
-After revisions and expansions from the 1890s to the 1940s, the IPA remained primarily unchanged until the Kiel Convention in 1989.
-A minor revision took place in 1993 with the addition of four letters for mid central vowels and the removal of letters for voiceless implosives.
+After relatively frequent revisions and expansions from the 1890s to the 1940s, the IPA remained nearly static until the Kiel Convention in 1989, which substantially revamped the alphabet.
+A smaller revision took place in 1993 with the resurrection of letters for mid central vowels and the retirement of letters for voiceless implosives.
 The alphabet was last revised in May 2005 with the addition of a letter for a labiodental flap.
 Apart from the addition and removal of symbols, changes to the IPA have consisted largely of renaming symbols and categories and in modifying typefaces.

 Extensions to the International Phonetic Alphabet for speech pathology (extIPA) were created in 1990 and were officially adopted by the International Clinical Phonetics and Linguistics Association in 1994.

+They were substantially revised in 2015 with lesser changes in 2025.

 Description

-The general principle of the IPA is to provide one letter for each distinctive sound (speech segment).
+The general principle of the IPA is to provide one letter for each distinctive sound (phoneme).
 This means that: